-If you plan to keep your company dormant, you should inform HMRC in writing and they will not request a tax return for your company.
-You can do this by contacting the Corporation Tax office
+If you plan to keep your company dormant, you'll need to inform HMRC in writing.
+They will then not request a tax return for your company.

-Corporation tax is money that limited companies must pay to HMRC on all taxable trading profits.
-It is set at a flat rate of 20%.
-All limited companies and non-profit organisations that are trading in the UK must pay corporation tax on all forms of taxable income.
+Corporation Tax is money that limited companies must pay to HMRC on all taxable trading profits.
+It is set at a flat rate of 19%.
+All limited companies and non-profit organisations that are trading in the UK must pay Corporation Tax on all forms of taxable income.

 Companies House will tell HMRC when your company has been incorporated.
 They will then send a letter to your registered office to tell you what to do next.
 This will include your Company Unique Taxpayer Reference (UTR).
 It is a 10-digit number that is used to identify your company.

-If your company is trading or involved in any kind of business activity, you must register for corporation tax on HMRC’s website within 3 months.
-If your company is dormant, you do not need to do this until you start trading.
+If your company is trading or involved in any kind of business activity, you must register for Corporation Tax on HMRC’s website within 3 months.
+If your company is dormant, you should tell HMRC of this - you'll then need to inform them when you do begin trading.

 You cannot pay by post.
 Corporation tax must be paid electronically using one of the following methods: